FAQ Undergraduate

 BASc – Bachelor of Applied Science

-1st Year Pre-Medical Engineering Standard Timetable
+1st Year Pre-Medical Engineering Timetable

 How do I apply to the Biomedical Engineering program?